SCOTT GOLDBERG TALKS THE FOREST HILLS

 ‘The Forest Hills’ seem a love letter to two franchises especially, 'The Shining' and 'Halloween', with that it must've been quite something to be able to bring this ensemble together?

-Those are two of my favorite films, those two and 'Day of the Dead'.
-So I was very happy to work with Shelley Duvall, and the talented female leads from 'Halloween III' and 'Curse of Michael Myers', Stacey Nelkin and Marianne Hagan.
+Those are two of my favorite movies.
+Those two and 'Day of the Dead'.
+I was very happy to work with Shelley and the talented female leads from 'Halloween III' and 'The Curse of Michael Myers', Stacey Nelkin and Marianne Hagan.

 Before this Shelley Duvall had not acted on-screen in over twenty years.
 What did that entail practically speaking.
 What did it take to get her to come back to acting after all of these years of not doing so?